martinpllu/starter-ts-lambda/README.md

-Boilerplate for getting quickly started with a new TypeScript Lambda function.
+Boilerplate for getting quickly started with a new TypeScript Lambda function using the Serverless framework.

 ## Quick start